-Of course you need to validate the new system is correctly loaded and functioning so round tripping the data back to people analytics system will give you that oversight and the same data quality elements can be run against the new system.
-From here you can merge your legacy and new data sets and provided a continuous timeline for your reporting and analytics across systems as if they were always one and the same.
+Of course, you need to validate the new system is correctly loaded and functioning so round-tripping the data back to the people analytics system will give you that oversight and the same data quality elements can be run against the new system.
+From here you can merge your legacy and new data sets and provide a continuous timeline for your reporting and analytics across systems as if they were always one and the same.

 Level of Effort

 We spent around 16-20 hours of technical time (excluding some soft skills time) to run the entire process to completion which included

 - Building the required logic, target to destination models for the first time